In 1977,

 PPP is the plant designation and/or instrument rank.

 facility are ranked from 001-499.
-Electric Guitars built at the

 Gibson USA plant in Nashville are ranked from 500-999.
-Prior to

 1984, the numbers 001-499 show Kalamazoo production, 500-999 show